David-OConnor/pyflow/README.md

 The `[tool.pyflow]` section is used for metadata.
 The only required item in it is `py_version`, unless building and distributing a package.
 The `[tool.pyflow.dependencies]` section contains all dependencies, and is an analog to `requirements.txt`.
+You can specify developer dependencies in the `[tool.pyflow.dev-dependencies]` section.
+These won't be packed or published, but will be installed locally.

 You can specify `extra` dependencies, which will only be installed when passing explicit flags to `pyflow install`, or when included in another project with the appropriate